-Paul Oxton – Founder/Director
+Paul Oxton – Founder/CEO

 Paul spent a portion of his childhood living on a farm in South Africa, enjoying the life every boy can only dream of – exploring the countryside, hiking for miles in search of elusive critters, catching and releasing snakes and frogs, and generally soaking up the fresh air and sunshine.